THE HUMPBACK WHALES OF CAPE VERDE

 Simon Berrow : The Humpback Whales of Cape Verde

 We filmed the The Humpback Whales of Cape Verde across the Sotavento and Barlavento islands of the Cape Verde archipelago in September 2014.
-We also filmed on location in Malta and Ireland.
+We also filmed on location in Malta and Ireland in 2015.
 The support of the Irish Whale & Dolphin Group, the Karl Myer Foundation and the Island Foundation was integral to getting this film made.

 Outside of Ireland you can watch our film on VOD.
 Click HERE